spjewkes/zx_game_picker/README.md

 ## Requirements

 This project does not contain the ZXDB.
 This will need to be downloaded from [ZXDB GitHub Project](https://github.com/zxdb/ZXDB).
-As this script requires a SQLite3 database the conversion script will need to be run and the resultant script can then be used to generate the database.
-By default, this program expects to find the database (named 'ZXDB_sqlite.db') in the same directory as the script.
+As this Python program requires an SQLite3 database the conversion script will need to be run and the resultant SQL script can then be used to generate the database.

+By default this program expects to find the database (named 'ZXDB_sqlite.db') in the same directory as the script.
+Alternatively the database file can be passed into the program.